Sebastiao199/Sebastiao199/README.md

 ## Hi there 👋

-I am currently working at Avanade
+I am currently working as Data Engineer at Avanade and doing my master's thesis on "SDGs Identification in AcademicDocuments: A Supervised Learning Approach"

 <!--
 **Sebastiao199/Sebastiao199** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.